Airport Operating Procedures

 Runway 9: Aircraft are requested to turn to a heading of 085 after takeoff and maintain that heading until crossing Highway 50.

 Runway 27: Aircraft are requested to turn to a heading of 230 after takeoff and maintain that heading until crossing Carson Street (old Highway 395).
 Runway use is dictated by wind conditions.
 Ideally, it is desirable for aircraft to land directly into the wind.
 Prevailing wind flow is from the west-southwest leading to a greater use of Runway 27.

 NOTE: Runway 27 is the designated runway during calm wind conditions.

 Instrument Approach Procedures

-The airport is served by an instrument approach procedure (RNAV-GPSA) and a (SID) Standard Instrument Departure procedure.
-A modified straight in GPS approach to Runway 27 is being designed by the FAA and estimated to be implemented in Sept.
-2012.
+The airport is served by two instrument approach procedures (RNAV-GPS A) and RNAV-GPS RWY 27.
+A (SID) Standard Instrument Departure procedure is also provided for departing IFR traffic.
 Please consult a current NACO (federal) or Jeppesen approach plate.

 For departing IFR traffic pilots may contact NORCAL Departure on the ground for IFR Clearance Delivery on 133.25 or by phone at (916) 361-0596.
 While airborne, NORCAL Approach can be contacted on 119.2, or Oakland Center on 127.95 Westbound, 125.75 East bound.